Asheq/dotfiles/bin/README.md

-This folder is included in PATH by .sh/login.sh.
+This folder is added to PATH by .sh/login.sh.

-It is intended for storing the user's own executables (scripts, binaries, appimages, etc.).
+It should be used to store executables (e.g., scripts, binaries, AppImages) that are  managed manually rather than by a package manager like Homebrew.

-It is checked into the repository.
-Thus, it should not contain original binaries or appimages.
-Instead, it should contain symlinks to them located elsewhere.
+Since this folder is checked into the repository, it should not contain original binaries or AppImages.
+Instead, it should only contain symlinks to those files stored elsewhere.

-There are some old symlinks in here that point to Linux appimages.
-I don't use them anymore, but I am leaving them in here as an example.